 Captain Tom's Profile

 Capt.
-Tom Marks, is on the Pro Staff Angler for CarbonX Rods and G6 Rods, and Fish Bait Radio, is a US Coast Guard Licensed Master Class Captain, has been fishing competitively for over eight years in both amateur and professional bass, walleye and salmon tournaments.
+Tom Marks, is a Pro Staff Angler for Mud Hole Custom Tackle, Inc. and makes his own custom fishing rods, he is a US Coast Guard Licensed Master Class Captain, has been fishing competitively for over eight years in both amateur and professional bass, walleye and salmon tournaments.

 Capt.
 Marks has been grooming his professional bass tournament career for five years in the BFL (a division of the FLW, Forest L. Woods tournament trail) Northeast (2004) and Empire Divisions (2005, 2006, 2007 and 2008), Chevy Wildcard Tournament (2004, 2005, 2006, and 2007), U.S. Anglers Choice Team Tournament, Lake Erie Division in 2005 and 2007, US Anglers 2005 Eastern Regional Championship, and the FLW Erverstart Series Lake Champlain Tournament 2006 and Erverstart Series on 1000 Islands 2008.
 2010 FLW Everstart Series Northern Division, ranked 59th with an 18th place finish at Erie Pa.
 2009 FLW Everstart Series Northern Division ranked 17th overall, the highest ranked angler from New York State, qualifying for the 2009 Everstart Championship on Pickwick Lake in Alabama.
 Capt.
 Marks in 2007 set a tournament record of 27-lbs.
 11 oz. and a big bass of 5-lbs.
 14 oz in the Pennsylvania BBW Tournament at Erie Pennsylvania.